 So there ye have it.
 Me Hugo thoughts and wishes for short stories.
-I think this collection is strong and highly recommend (most of) them.
-I will keep y’all posted as I continue readin’ through the Hugo nominees before the winners be revealed on 8/18/19.
+I think this collection overall was well written and I am glad to have read them all.
+I will keep y’all posted as I continue readin’ through the Hugo nominees before the winners be revealed on 8/2/2020.
 In the meantime:

 It’s amazing, really, how many bad reputations pirates get.

 Why just think of how many of them have been cannonized!